-What Is Platonic Love & Why You Need It
+What Is Platonic Love And Why You Need It

 Platonic love is something we hear little about, but it plays an important role in our lives.
-Do you know what it is and what it can do for you?
+Do you know what platonic love is and what it can do for you?
 It is time to change everything you thought you knew about relationships.
-Discover what is platonic love and why you need it as well as what it is not, and what you should do if someone you love, loves someone else.
+If you're looking for guidance in your relationships, you can get help with online therapy.
+Discover what platonic love is and what it is not, why you need platonic love in your life, and what you can do if someone you love loves someone else.

 What Is Platonic Love?

+What is a platonic friendship or platonic love?
 Today, we have simplified Plato's point of view.
 Love based on sexual attraction and physical intimacy is referred to as romantic love.
-While love, that has no romantic intent or sexual attraction is understood as platonic love.
+On the other hand, love that involves no romantic intent or sexual attraction is understood as platonic love.

 Platonic love can come from anywhere, but most generally it is used to describe strong friendships.
 In platonic love, there is no sex, no attraction, and no romantic involvement.
-The relationships often occur within the same gender, but heterosexual platonic love is common too.
-This type of love transcends gender, age, race, and sexual orientation to bring two people together.
+The relationships often occur within the same gender, but heterosexual platonic love is common, too.
+This type of love can transcend gender, age, race, and sexual orientation to bring two people together.

 In platonic love, both parties feel overwhelming gratitude, fondness, and interest for one another.
 These relationships, which often grow from typical friendships, turn into deeper and stronger bonds.
-Individuals who say they are in a platonic relationship talk frequently about their intense longing to be with one another, and their unique ability to stay emotionally and mentally connected despite living in opposite areas of the globe, or through temporary separations.
+Individuals who say they are in a platonic relationship may talk frequently about their happiness to be near one another, and their unique ability to stay emotionally and mentally connected despite living in opposite areas of the globe, or through temporary separations.

 Why Do You Need Platonic Love?

-Think of platonic love like having a best friend who is just as close to you as a spouse or beloved family member.
-Sometimes, the connection is even greater.
+Think of platonic love as having a best friend who is just as close to you as a spouse or beloved relative.
+Sometimes, the connection is even stronger.
 There are many benefits to having a relationship like this.
 Here are just a few to consider:

 Platonic friendships, unlike romantic relationships which often need a lot of work, tend to flow naturally.
-They are open and honest, and both parties feel comfortable sharing themselves with each other.
 In platonic friendships, you can speak your mind, be yourself, and have a safe space.
-You can take comfort in knowing the person you are sharing yourself with will never push physical intimacy on you, and they will respect your boundaries no matter what.

 Platonic love is effortless.
 Just as two close friends can spend hours talking with one another, or get lost on an adventure of their own, platonic friendship is capable of the same.
 Such interactions just tend to happen more often in this type of relationship.
-A true platonic friend fully accepts you no matter who you are too, meaning you will never be forced to put on a mask or be someone you are not when you are with them.
+A true platonic friend fully accepts you no matter who you are, meaning you will likely not feel forced to put on a facade or be someone you are not when you are with them.

-Sexual relationships come with a lot of unique insecurities.
-Moving the relationship at the right pace, the pressure to be intimate, and suspicions of infidelity are just a few, but in a platonic friendship, none of the above will matter.
+Sexual relationships can involve unique insecurities.
+Moving the relationship at the right pace, coping with pressure to be intimate, and having suspicions of infidelity are just a few examples.
+In a platonic friendship, none of the above will be relevant.
 Because there is no end-goal to this type of relationship, the bond can form naturally and freely.
 Being there for one another is all that is important.

 Have you ever thought about someone, and then they immediately called?
 Some would argue it is because you are deeply connected.
-Platonic love, while not always as supernatural, does have its fair share of personal moments because of deep connections.
 With the ability to openly speak any thought, feeling, or idea with one another, a strong foundation of trust forms.
 The more trust two people have for one another, the closer they are.

 It is a proven fact that the more support you have, the happier you will be.
-While you likely have a romantic partner or family members who care deeply for you, there is no harm in opening your arms to others who will appreciate you.
-Even a spouse cannot meet your every need all the time.
+While you likely have a romantic partner or family relative who cares deeply for you, there is no harm in opening your arms to others who will appreciate you.
+Even a spouse cannot meet all of your needs all of the time.
 In these cases, a platonic friend is there.

-No matter how powerful and secure platonic love can be, it is also important to understand what it is not.
-Violating the trust of someone who is only looking for a platonic relationship can have a devastating impact on them.
+One thing to keep in mind -- violating the trust of someone who is only looking for a platonic relationship can have a devastating impact on them.
 Before you decide if this type of love is right for you, make sure you are not in it for the following reasons:

 You might think that a platonic relationship is a great way to get to know someone better, especially if you are physically attracted to them but do not have the confidence to let them know.
 Part of the appeal of a platonic relationship is that there is no pressure for romance, but if you think you might be able to change their mind in the future, you are already breaking your potential partner's trust.